lgbtqia-online-experiences/lgbtqia-online-experiences.github.io/_pages/data-donation.md

 [Open the data donation tool](https://uva.fra1.qualtrics.com/jfe/form/SV_0unPEPXEC7qe5jo)

-## Before you begin: platform-specific instructions
+## Before you begin platform-specific instructions

 Before using the tool, please read the instructions for the platform you want to donate data from: